Vincelim21/Microsoft-Excel-Project/README.md

 Here, I'll be sharing:

-*   **Tutorials:** Step-by-step guides and notes on concepts I'm learning, from basic data entry and formulas to advanced features like pivot tables, macros, and data analysis.
+*   **Tutorials:** Projects that i've made following tutorials with the concepts I'm learning, from basic data entry and formulas to advanced features like pivot tables, macros, and data analysis.
 *   **Projects:** Practical examples and projects where I apply my Excel skills to various tasks and datasets.

 My goal is to create a comprehensive record of my progress, which can also serve as a resource for others beginning their Excel journey.